wavefrontshaping/ALP4lib/README.md

 # ALP4lib
-A Python module to control Vialux DMDs based on ALP4.X API.
+ALP4lib is a Python module to control Vialux DMDs based on ALP4.X API.
 This is not an independant open source module, it uses the .ddl files provided by [Vialux](http://www.vialux.de/en/).

 ## What is it?

 This module wraps the basic function of the Vialux dlls to control a digitial micro-mirror device with a Vialux board.
-Vialux provide dlls and modules for Matlab and Labview but not for Python.
-This code is tested with a device using the 4.3 version of the ALP API, other version may have issues.
+Vialux provides dlls and also modules for Matlab and Labview but not for Python.
+This code is tested with a device using the 4.3 version of the ALP API, other versions may have issues.
 LED control related functions are not implemented.
 Please read the ALP API description provided with the [Vialux](http://www.vialux.de/en/) ALP installation.